bodefaleti/novice-intelligent-ir-system/README.md

 Make sure to run these commands from the project folder in your terminal.
 1. $ pip3 install -r requirements.txt.
 2. $ python3 app.py

+### Demonstration Video
+An explanation of key functions involved and a demonstration of the IR system can be viewed [here](https://youtu.be/nBgWAqQjXVU).